Piotr1215/az-301-prep-kit/README.md

         ![Products](https://raw.githubusercontent.com/Piotr1215/azure-architect-exams-resources/master/use-azure-portal.png)

     * Another very useful resource are Solutions -> Solution Architectures.
 This gives you a good overview how reference architectures are setup on Azure and helps a lot with the exam.
 Some of them have even source code and ARM templates on GitHub as well as Visio and other diagrams to help better understand the solution.
+For example, it's much easier to learn about Web Apps with a [reference architecture to play with](https://docs.microsoft.com/en-gb/azure/architecture/reference-architectures/app-service-web-app/basic-web-app).

         ![Solutions](https://github.com/Piotr1215/azure-architect-exams-resources/blob/master/azure-reference-architectures.png?raw=true)